ksu-is/Book_Nook/projectroadmap.md

 - [x] Create README.md and write out project description.
 - [x] Start a new file in repository for project road map and start entering your project to-do list.
 - [x] Look up existing repositories that I can look at and review that would help me with my project.
+- [ ] Follow teclado reading list tutorial in order to get the beginning foundation of my code.
+- [ ] Code first draft of BOOOKNOOK
+- [ ] Run and review draft and edit as necessary.
+- [ ] Keep adding and making drafts until satisfied.
+- [ ] Make sure to be updating github
+- [ ] Run and review final draft
+- [ ]